dom-kufel/dom-s-kufel.github.io/outreach/2023-01-29-knot_theory_intro.md

 ---
 layout: post
 title: Knotty subject
-description: This is a brief, rough, sketch of the workshops I conducted for the high-school students in Lublin, Poland, Dec 2022.
+description: This is a brief, rough, sketch of the workshops I conducted for gifted high-school students in Lublin, Poland, Dec 2022.
 ---

 [In construction...]